top of page

 Stopping “cold turkey” is never recommended.

-Why Awareness Matters in South Africa
+The Importance of Awareness in South Africa

-Mental health literacy in South Africa is still developing, and many patients rely on word-of-mouth or non-medical advice.
+Mental health literacy in South Africa is still developing.
+Many patients rely on word-of-mouth or non-medical advice.
 This can lead to unsafe decisions that worsen symptoms, disrupt daily life, or even trigger a crisis.
+By understanding the difference between addiction and withdrawal, we can:

 • Make safer choices